-A program can be represented as (often non-deterministic) state machine, such that a bug is a bad transition rule between those states.
+A (software) system can be represented as (often non-deterministic) state machine, such that a bug is a bad transition rule between those states.
 It is usually assumed that the developer/user knows correct and incorrect (bad) system states and the code represents a somewhat correct model of the intended semantics.
 Then an execution witness are the states and state transitions encountered on a specific program run.
 If the execution witness shows a “bad state”, then there must be a bug.
 Thus a debugger can be seen as query engine over states and transitions of a buggy execution witness.

 In more simple terms, debugging is not making bugs or removing them.